Quantum Pseudorandomness and Classical Complexity: Preliminaries

 \end{enumerate} \end{definition}

-We generally take the key set $\Key = \{0,1\}^\kappa$ and choose $D = 2^n$ for some $n = \poly(\kappa)$ in the above definitions.
 We sometimes call the negligible quantities in the above definitions the \textit{advantage} of the quantum adversary $\Alg$.
+Additionally, we may instantiate these primitives \textit{relative to an oracle $\Oracle$}, which just means that both the generating algorithm $G$ and the adversary $\Alg$ are additionally allowed to query $\Oracle$.

+In this work, we will only consider pseudorandom state and unitary ensembles where $n(\kappa) = \omega(\log \kappa)$.
+Although the original definition of Ji, Liu, and Song \cite{JLS18-prs} did not impose this condition, later works have shown that $O(\log \kappa)$-qubit pseudorandom ensembles behave very differently from $\omega(\log \kappa)$-qubit ensembles \cite{BS20-scalable,AQY22-prs,BEM24-shrink}; the former are often called ``short PRSs/PRUs''.
+Intuitively, this difference is because one can perform tomography on a quantum state or unitary of $O(\log \kappa)$ qubits to any desired precision $\eps$ in time $\poly(\kappa, \eps)$, so short PRSs/PRUs behave more like cryptographic objects with classical output.

+We must also be careful about the type of adversary $\mathcal{A}$ considered in \Cref{def:prs,def:pru}.
 In this work, we consider security against non-uniform quantum algorithms with classical advice, which means that the adversary is allowed to be a different polynomial-time quantum algorithm for each setting of the security parameter $\kappa \in \Naturals$.
 Without loss of generality, such an adversary can always be assumed to take the form of a \textit{uniform} $\poly(\kappa)$-time quantum algorithm $\Alg\left(1^\kappa, x\right)$, where $x \in \{0,1\}^{\poly(\kappa)}$ is an advice string that depends only on $\kappa$.